tomekdm/ubitxv6-08_sp7etd/README.md

 Summarizing, button knob has 5 functions now (depends on pressing time):

-1) short press - jog position to the right.
+1) Short press - jog position to the right.
-2)  little longer press - jog position to the left (jog position is displayed on the right bottom corner).
+2) Little longer press - jog position to the left (jog position is displayed on the right bottom corner).
 3) Knob press up to 5s - do commands as in origin firmware - jump with cursor through the menu.
 4) Knob press between ~5s and 10s - toggle TFT touch sensing ON/OFF - sometimes SPI noise can be heard - so toggling touch OFF can help in RX.
 5) Long ~10s press until Setup window appear - as in origin firmware

+See 04_sp7etd_screenshot.jpeg file for menu overview.

 Best regards
 Please do not hesitate to contact with me